Brian MacDonell: Political career

 The Dunedin Central electorate was abolished in the 1983 electoral redistribution, and the electorate of Dunedin West was established in its place.
 MacDonell was not selected as the Labour candidate for the new electorate of Dunedin West; instead, the party's president, Jim Anderton, installed his personal friend Clive Matthewson.
-MacDonell stood as an Independent in the 1984 general election but was not successful.
+MacDonell left the party and became an Independent.
+He worked closely in the house with another Labour MP turned independent, John Kirk, as well as the two Social Credit Party's MPs Bruce Beetham and Gary Knapp.
+The quartet appointed MacDonell as the groups whip to boost their recognition in parliament.
+At the 1984 general election he was not successful standing for re-election.

 MacDonell was later elected a member of the Dunedin City Council at the 1995 local-body elections representing the South Dunedin ward for three years.

 Later activities

 As of 2013, MacDonell resided in Tasmania, Australia.
 He enjoys fishing for recreation.

 Honours and awards

 In 1977, MacDonell was awarded the Queen Elizabeth II Silver Jubilee Medal, and in 1990 he received the New Zealand 1990 Commemoration Medal.
 In the 1993 New Year Honours, he was appointed a Companion of the Queen's Service Order for public services.